 2. CARE’s policy

-In addition to all CARE International Members and CARE International Country Offices following the global CARE International Policy on Protection from Sexual Exploitation and Abuse, and Child Protection, they also follow codes of conduct and sexual harassment policies.
+In addition, each CARE Members, Affiliate and Candidate, and CARE International Country Office following the global CARE International Safeguarding Policy: Protection from Sexual Harassment, Exploitation and Abuse, and Child Abuse, they also follow the CI Safeguarding Codes of Conduct.
+CARE Members, Affiliates and Candidates may have further policies and codes of conduct relating to other forms of misconduct and harassment which apply to their employees.

-CARE staff employed in emergencies are required to understand and sign a code of conduct and the CI policy of Protection from Sexual Exploitation and Abuse and Child Protection, amongst other CARE Member specific contractual requirements.
+All CARE staff, partners and related personnel employed in emergencies are required to understand and sign the CARE International Safeguarding Policy and the code of conduct as part of their employment agreements.
 Violations of these policies are treated as serious misconduct and can result in disciplinary measures, including dismissal.

 - Translate the policy in local/regional/national languages to ensure it is understood by all stakeholders.

-- Develop awareness raising resources about the policy content in local languages, i.e. put posters up in the office.
+- Develop awareness raising resources about the policy content in local languages, i.e. put posters up in the office, ensure that awareness raising campaigns are context specific and integral to programme design

-- Disseminate and orientate the policy to all staff through interactive discussions, workshops and trainings.
+- Disseminate and orientate the policy to all staff, partners, related personnel and volunteers through interactive discussions, workshops and trainings.

-- Orientate and sensitize CARE partners to the policy and issues of sexual exploitation and abuse through interactive discussions, workshops and training.
+- Orientate and sensitize CARE partners to the policy and issues of sexual exploitation, harassment and abuse, and child abut through interactive discussions, workshops and training.

 - Disseminate awareness raising with aid recipients and communities that aid is free, the type of behaviours that are unacceptable for CARE and partner staff, and how to report abuse and seek support if it does happen.